delta-io/delta/docs/source/delta-clustering.md

 AS SELECT * FROM table1;
 ```

-.. warning:: Tables created with liquid clustering enabled have Clustering table feature enabled at creation and use Delta writer version 7 and reader version 3.
-Table protocol versions cannot be downgraded, and tables with clustering enabled are not readable by <Delta> clients that do not support all enabled Delta reader protocol table features.
+.. warning:: Tables created with liquid clustering enabled have Clustering and Domain metadata table feature enabled at creation and use Delta writer version 7 and reader version 3.
+Table protocol versions cannot be downgraded.
 See [_](/versioning.md).

 ## Choose clustering keys